rohantmp/enhancements/enhancements/local-storage/automatic-detection.md

 ## Proposal

 `local-storage-operator`is already capable of consuming local disks from the nodes and provisioning PVs out of it, but the disk/device paths needs to explicitly specified in the `LocalVolume` CR.
 The idea is to bring in one more layer of CR above it called `AutoDetectVolumes`.
-The controller for this CR will be responsible for automatically detecting disks/devices from the available nodes and creating/managing the life cycle of `LocalVolumes` which are governed by the `AutoDetectVolumes`.s
+The controller for this CR will be responsible for automatically detecting disks/devices from the available nodes and creating/managing the life cycle of `LocalVolumes` which are governed by the `AutoDetectVolumes`.

 ### Risks and Mitigations